ezsystems/commerce-documentation/docs/guide/product_description/monitoring_and_control.md

 ## eContent

-If eContent is used as product data storage the shop owner can see all eContent types (product_group und product) with the associated attributes and where they are mapped.
+If eContent is used as product data storage the shop owner can see all eContent types (`product_group` and `product`) with the associated attributes and where they are mapped.

-In the "eContent tasks" he can see how many products and product groups there are in the shop.
+In the "eContent tasks" they can see how many products and product groups there are in the shop.
 Furthermore the shop operator can create a new index, import a backup into the database and create a backup from the database.

 ![](img/eContent.png)

-In the tab "eContent types" he can see the eContent types with their associated attributes (product_group and product) and the mapping information.
+In the tab "eContent types" they can see the eContent types with their associated attributes (`product_group` and `product`) and the mapping information.

 ![](img/eContent_types.png)